Mercateo/component-check/README.md

 We'll compile JSX with [Babel](https://babeljs.io/) which also offers us the opportunity to write our code in [ES2015](https://babeljs.io/docs/learn-es2015/).

 I really tried to use [TypeScript](http://www.typescriptlang.org/) in my examples, too.
-I like the idea behind it and that you'll catch bugs earlier and get a better auto-completion.
-I think I test TypeScript once in a year in different projects and always hit a dead end somewhere.
-Be it the combination of JSX+TS+non-React-framework, old or false TypeScript definitions files, _another_ package manager just for type definitions called `tsd`, a GitHub API rate limit which prevents me from downloading more type definitions...
+I like the idea behind it and that you'll catch bugs earlier and get a better auto-completion in editors.
+I think I tested TypeScript every year since its release in different projects and always hit a dead end somewhere.
+Be it the combination of JSX+TS+non-React-frameworks, old or false TypeScript definitions files, _another_ package manager just for type definitions called `tsd`, a GitHub API rate limit which prevents me from downloading more type definitions...
 Just recently TypeScript added a way to add type definitions to your `package.json` with a `typings` property.
 This could _kill_ `tsd` in the future... if just...
 I think TypeScript needs a loose mode which basically allows a module _without_ a `typings` property in `package.json` to export everything as an `any` type.
 That way we could get rid of `tsd` and gradually get better type checks, if module authors add `typings` to `package.json`.
 But for now you would just get missing import errors...

 All examples will be build with [webpack](https://webpack.github.io/).
 It is currently my favorite way to build applications.